-Sonoma County Sustainable wine label
+Sonoma County Sustainable Wine Label

-Wine brands bearing the label must commit to undergoing a Chain of Custody audit for each vintage and varietal(s) bearing the label.
+- Wine brands bearing the label must commit to undergoing a Chain of Custody audit for each vintage and varietal(s) bearing the label.
 Wine brands and their processing facility must commit to participating in a random spot audit should they be selected.